Grand Buffet: History

-Grand Buffet has been together since 1996, meeting at Hampton High School in Allison Park.
-The group has released two self-produced, full-length LP's, Scrooge McRock (1997, out of print) and Sparkle Classic (2000), as well as a "Trilogy of Terror": 3 EP's – Undercover Angels (2002), Cigarette Beach (2002), and Pittsburgh Hearts (2003).
-Each of these releases has included different names for Jackson and Jarrod in the liner notes; the stage names are listed chronologically from Scrooge McRock to Cigarette Beach – Pittsburgh Hearts attributed them by their real names.
+Grand Buffet formed in 1996 after O’Connell-Barlow and Weeks met at Hampton High School in Allison Park.
+The group initially included a third member, DJ G-Rude (Dan Grudovich), who appeared on their first release.
+Grand Buffet released two self-produced full-length albums, Scrooge McRock (1997) and Sparkle Classic (2000), followed by three EPs collectively referred to as the “Trilogy of Terror”: Undercover Angels (2002), Cigarette Beach (2002), and Pittsburgh Hearts (2003).
+Each release credited the members under different aliases; Pittsburgh Hearts marked the first release credited under their real names.